“Excellent” Ham & High

 "...a stunning, velvety voice that revelled in Bellini's sweeping melodies."
 Fringe Opera

 CN Lester is a mezzo-soprano specialising in male roles, early and contemporary musics, a researcher, and a composer.

-As an operatic soloist they’ve worked with Tete a Tete Festival, Hampstead Garden Opera, Born Mad Collective, Opera Undone, Co-Opera, Silent Opera and ENO Mini Operas.
+As an operatic soloist they’ve worked with Tete a Tete Festival, Hampstead Garden Opera, Hanbury & Groves, Opera Undone, Co-Opera, Silent Opera and ENO Mini Operas.
 They were Creative Director and mezzo for En Travesti Ensemble, and their research on castrati and travesti roles has been showcased by Classic FM.

 With soprano Sarah Dacey, guitarist/lutenist Toby Carr, and harpist Aileen Henry they perform as Ursula’s Arrow – an early music ensemble devoted to promoting the works of women composers.
 Ursula's Arrow have most recently performed for the United Nation's He4She campaign.

-They collaborate frequently with composers Alex Groves and Timothy Thornton, and have a particular interest in interactive and one-on-one works.
+They collaborate frequently with composers Alex Groves, James Cave, and Timothy Thornton, and have a particular interest in interactive and one-on-one works.